-The medical exam has two parts:
+The life insurance medical exam consists of two parts:

-What do life insurance companies test for?
+What does the life insurance medical exam look for?

 |Type of test||Why it’s being tested|

-|Body Mass Index (BMI)||
+|Body mass index (BMI)||

 In the weeks leading up to the exam:

-- Eat foods that improve your blood pressure and cholesterol (think leafy greens, whole grains and lean protein)
+- Eat foods that improve your blood pressure and cholesterol (think leafy greens, whole grains and lean protein).

-- Avoid processed foods high in sugar and sodium
+- Avoid processed foods high in sugar and sodium.

 A few days before: